vmarin93/libft/README.md

 ## Overview

 **Libft** is my custom implementation of the C standard library.
 This project has been a deep dive into the fundamental workings of core C functions.
-Building this library has given me a stronger understanding of variables, arrays, strings, and how to use these elements together to build useful applications.
+Building this library has given me a stronger understanding of variables, arrays and strings.
 I have also had to think deeply about function interfaces, error handling, and memory safety.

-## Purpose and Lessons Learned

 I have written the ***libft*** project as part of my curriculum for 42London.

-Through this project, I've come to appreciate the strict syntax and memory management required in C.

 ## Implemented Functions

-Here’s a summary of the main functions I’ve implemented:

 ### Character Classification and Conversion
 - **`ft_isalpha`**, **`ft_isdigit`**, **`ft_isalnum`**, **`ft_isascii`**, **`ft_isprint`** – Check if a character meets certain criteria (e.g., alphabetic, digit).